-The credit facilities related to operations total \$31.2 million (\$30.0 million from a Canadian chartered bank and \$1.2 million from an American chartered bank) and are primarily secured by corporate guarantees of companies within the group, bearing interest at either the bank's prime rate plus 0.5% or the bankers' acceptance rate plus 2.0% for Canadian dollar draws, and either the bank's U.S. dollar base rate in Canada plus 0.5% or the bank's LIBOR plus 2.0% for U.S. dollar draws.
+The credit facilities related to operations total \$31.4 million (\$30.0 million from a Canadian chartered bank and \$1.4 million from an American chartered bank) and are primarily secured by corporate guarantees of companies within the group, bearing interest at either the bank's prime rate plus 0.5% or the bankers' acceptance rate plus 2.0% for Canadian dollar draws, and either the bank's U.S. dollar base rate in Canada plus 0.5% or the bank's London Interbank Offer rate ("LIBOR") plus 2.0% for U.S. dollar draws.
 The U.S. facility bears interest at the bank's LIBOR plus 2.25%.
-At April 30, 2021, the Company had utilized \$1.0 million of these facilities for stand-by letters of credit.
+At April 30, 2022, the Company had utilized \$1.1 million of these facilities for outstanding stand-by letters of credit.